 Key topics covered:

 D Tang has over 20 years of experience in risk management and product risk analysis at various leading US and European investment and corporate banks.
 His product coverage ranges from trade finance to syndicated loans, derivatives and structured products, and leveraged financing for corporate (SME and corporate) banks, financial institutions and funds in Greater China and SE Asia region.
-D Tang is experienced in providing both internal and external training to various investment and corporate banks, government supervisory bodies, and various professional institutes.
-He is also an author of an investment book.
+Mr Tang is also experienced in providing both internal and external training to various investment and corporate banks, government supervisory bodies, and various professional institutes.

-S Lai is holding with two master degrees and two professional qualifications.
+S Lai is holding with 2 master degrees and 2 professional qualifications.
 He has over 25 years of banking experience in credit and marketing functions.
 He has been involved and dealt with borrowing customers of MME, SMEs, traders, manufacturers, securities house in Hong Kong/Macau/Guangdong Province.

 This workshop is suitable for finance professionals, accountants, relationship managers and investors.